Alex A. v. Edwards

 As it is now, the Angola prison does not meet constitutional standards for health care for the 5,000 adults who are currently incarcerated there.
 Housing children on the same grounds is unconstitutional and dangerous.
-With its plan to move youth to Angola – even in a separate building from adults – the state is violating its duty to provide conditions of reasonable health and safety and rehabilitative services to children in its custody, and violating the right to educational and related services for children with disabilities.
+By moving youth to Angola – even in a separate building from adults – the state violated its duty to provide conditions of reasonable health and safety and rehabilitative services to children in its custody, and violated the right to educational and related services for children with disabilities.

 Louisiana’s failure to address staffing and operational deficiencies in its existing juvenile justice system led to the problems the system is experiencing now.
-These issues cannot be remedied by a wrong-headed and expensive plan to send children to Angola (and house them in the facility’s former death row).
+These issues were not remedied by a wrong-headed and expensive plan to send children to Angola (and house them in the facility’s former death row).
 Juvenile delinquency adjudications are civil, not criminal, findings.
 The Louisiana Constitution explicitly recognizes that children in OJJ custody are confined solely for the purpose of receiving rehabilitation and individual treatment and may not be punished.
-But the state’s plan to move youth to Angola is clearly punishment.
-As a national juvenile justice expert testified at the preliminary injunction hearing, everything about the Angola site – from its high fences, razor wire, guard towers, and the floor-to-ceiling barred single cells in which children will be locked up — “screams prison” to the youth and their families.
+But the state’s use of Angola is clearly punishment.
+As a national juvenile justice expert testified at the September 2022 preliminary injunction hearing, everything about the Angola site – from its high fences, razor wire, guard towers, and the floor-to-ceiling barred single cells in which children will be locked up — “screams prison” to the youth and their families.
 Photos of the Angola site where youth in OJJ custody would be held are linked here.